rhyang2021/SELFGOAL/README.md

 For the goal: "{sub_goal}", based on current state, can you further run some deduction for fine-grained goals or brief guidelines?
 ```
 ## Search Module
-At each stage, you also have to provide SELFGOAL with current state for Search Module to search most useful sub-goals
+At each stage, you must also supply SELFGOAL with the current state to enable the Search Module to identify the most useful sub-goals.

 ```bash
 # Sub-Goal